 - a.
-Fair market value must be assessed and this assessment reviewed and approved by the Principal Investigator and Representative from VPRI - b.
-The approved FMV assessment must then be forwarded to the CFI who will perform a high level review.
+Fair market value must be assessed, and this assessment reviewed and approved by the need to determine who at University of Toronto is responsible for this requirement; - b.
+The approved FMV assessment must then be forwarded to the CFI who will perform a high-level review.